 Ali Cook is co-owner of Bristol Vintage, supplying and styling vintage crockery and props for weddings, parties, boutique events and photoshoots.
-Here Ali shares her favourite places to shop, eat, stay and visit in the city.
+We visit Bristol with Ali and she shares her favourite places to shop, eat, stay and visit in the city.

 Where in Britain is it?

 Bristol is one of the largest cities in South West England.
 It’s only 2 hours by car from London with links to Birmingham, the North, Dorset, Devon and Cornwall via the M5, as well as access to Europe & the US via Bristol International Airport.

 Why should I go there?

 A real creative hotbed, the City encourages promotion of local talent with spaces like The Arnolfini, Watershed, Paintworks, the Tobacco Factory and Spike Island and innovative groups like the amazing Invisible Circus call the city home.
 Bristol City Museum curates many cutting edge exhibitions, including the Banksy exhibition and ‘Art from the New World’.
 Bristol Old Vic, the Hippodrome and The Tobacco Factory Theatre have daily productions and there’s plenty of comedy at The Tobacco Factory, The Hen & Chicken andMetropolis.
 One of the largest media centres outside London, Bristol is home to the likes of Aardman Animations, BBC Bristol, Films at 59, Endemol and South-West Screen.